tormozz48/bookomol/docs/section-8.2-infrastructure-as-code.md

 4. **Auto-packaging**: Automatically packages and uploads Lambda code
 5. **CloudFormation Integration**: Leverages AWS CloudFormation under the hood
 6. **Cost Optimization**: Only pay for resources used, no upfront costs

-##### 8.2.6 Migration from Pulumi

-For teams currently using Pulumi, migration to SAM involves:

-1. Export existing resources as CloudFormation template
-2. Convert resource definitions to SAM syntax
-3. Test deployment in development environment
-4. Update CI/CD pipelines to use SAM CLI
-5. Gradually migrate environments

-The SAM approach significantly reduces complexity while maintaining all required functionality for the Bookomol serverless application.